Chapter 34, Another Evidence

 I think most of us have lived long enough to realize we will always have challenges.
 We need to learn and find meaning, joy and happiness in our lives, even in the midst of those challenges.

 I am eternally grateful for Scott.
 He is a merciful blessing to me.
 He is my sweetheart and my friend.
-I look at all he and Cindi were able to accomplish in raising 6 beautiful children to embrace the gospel and be such good kids.
-I feel that Cindi has asked me to take the baton and continue what she started, including, 3 awesome in-laws, and soon to be 8 adorable grandchildren.
+I look at all he and Cindi were able to accomplish in raising six beautiful children to embrace the gospel and be such good kids.
+I feel that Cindi has asked me to take the baton and continue what she started, including, three awesome in-laws, and soon to be eight adorable grandchildren.

-Marriage is trying to make each day so much sweeter than the last.
+Marriage is trying to make each day much sweeter than the last.
 Enjoy the little things.
-Don’t make such a big deal out of things, let them go.
-Don’t criticize, appreciate each other.
+Don’t make such a big deal out of things.
+Let them go.
+Don’t criticize.
+Appreciate each other.
 Most things don’t matter.
-And even though I am pretty inexperienced in this new role, I pray my new family will have patience with me and that we will all have patience and love for other as we go on to eternity.
+And even though I am pretty inexperienced in this new role, I pray my new family will have patience with me and that we will all have patience and love for each other as we go on to eternity.

 I testify that our Heavenly Father is aware of us, and loves us beyond our capacity to understand.
-Remember the Lord’s comforting promise to you and me in our trials of faith: “Hold on…fear not… for God shall be with you forever and ever.”
-Of this I bear my witness in the name of Jesus Christ.
+Remember the Lord’s comforting promise to you and me in our trials of faith: “Hold on…fear not…for God will be with you forever and ever.”
+Of this I bear my witness, in the name of Jesus Christ.
 Amen